about me

 Outside of immediate research interests, I am broadly interested in the protection of democratic institutions and ways technology can be oriented towards societal progress.
 I also enjoy running, ebiking, board games, and learning new things.

-For further inquiries, you can contact me at jerryL9 at uci.edu.
+For further inquiries, you can contact me at jlin404 at bu.edu.
+You can also catch me on Bluesky with handle @jlin404.com.